The Public Health Reform programme is an opportunity redefine how we look after the health of our population.

-In 2015 it was reported that livestock farming contributes 3bn tonnes of CO2 while food demand is expected to rise 70% in coming decades.
+In 2015 it was reported (this link will take you away from our website) that livestock farming contributes 3bn tonnes of CO2 while food demand is expected to rise 70% in coming decades.
 Therefore, there needs to be a change in the way we consume food.
 While not linked directly to public health, this is likely to lead to healthier diets.
-The Netherlands during its Presidency of the EU very visibly promoted a flexitarian approach to food and nutrition.
+The Netherlands during its Presidency of the EU very visibly promoted a flexitarian approach to food and nutrition (this link will take you away from our website).
 If we are looking at getting people to change their behaviour we need to use arguments that capture people’s imagination.

 Scotland has made some bold and brave decisions in the past.
 Banning smoking in public places, at one point unthinkable is an accepted norm which literally is savings lives.
 Campaigns around five a day fruit and vegetables for healthier eating, was unheard of when the Scottish Parliament came into being and is another great example of how we learned from our European neighbours in Sweden and Finland whose young people were well ahead of us in understanding the importance and implications on such a diet on health.